atifrahman/SWALO/README.md

 #### SWALO Help

-Please email your questions, comments, suggestions, and bug reports to ask.swalo@gmail.com
+Please email your questions, comments, suggestions, and bug reports to atif DOT bd AT gmail DOT com